pradyumnad/Country-List/README.md

 Country-List
 ============

-Its pain in the AZZ to collect the Countries List and their Calling Codes.
+Its pain in the AZZ to collect the Calling Codes for all the Countries.

+This repo exactly solves that problem.
-So here it is, a small library to provide you a View Controller with Country List along with Calling Code and Country Code.
+A View Controller with Country List along with Calling Code and Country Code.

 ![Screen 1](https://github.com/pradyumnad/Country-List/blob/master/ScreenShot.png?raw=true)